articleHero

 Lehmonkärki is a family-owned holiday resort whose history began almost 60 years ago.
 There are 20 different villas and cottages to choose from, with a total of 140 beds.
 Lehmonkärki offers quality accommodation, restaurant and sauna services, as well as activities for groups.
 Additionally, there is plenty of equipment available for independent customers, such as kayaks and electric mountain bikes.

 The resort is situated on the beautiful lakeshore of Päijänne, one of the biggest lakes in Finland, in the municipality of Asikkala.
-It is a bit less than a 2-hour drive from Helsinki and about 40 minutes from the city center of Lahti.
+It is a bit less than a 2-hour drive from Helsinki and about 40 minutes from the city centre of Lahti.

 Lehmonkärki has been investing in sustainable development already for decades.
 For instance, the resort uses 100% renewable electricity, environmentally friendly products, and resource-efficient technology.
 Over the last five years, the company has installed solar panels, in addition to existing geothermal heating systems as well as energy-efficient air source heat pumps.